Foystor/foystor.github.io/blog/source/_posts/set-up-aws.md

 $ chmod 400 instagramandroid.pem
 {% endcodeblock %}

-3.  **Connect to your instance using its Public DNS**
+3.  **Connect to the instance using its Public DNS**

 In this step, simply copying the command above might get errors.

-You should verify that you are connecting with the [appropriate user name for your AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesConnectingPuTTY).
+We should verify that we are connecting with the [appropriate user name for our AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesConnectingPuTTY).
 In my case:

 {% codeblock line_number:false %}
 $ ssh -i "instagramandroid.pem" bitnami@ec2-3-14-27-1.us-east-2.compute.amazonaws.com
 {% endcodeblock %}

-If you see something on your terminal screen like that:
+If we see something on our terminal screen like that:

 <figure>
   <img src=success-connect.png>